Millions of hungry Americans turn to food banks for 1st time

 Crawford's wife, Sheyla, had insisted they seek help; her hours had been cut at the day care center where she worked.
 At first, Crawford was embarrassed to go the food shelf; he worried he'd bump into someone he knew.
 He now sees it differently.

 “It didn’t make me a bad man or a terrible husband or father,” he says.
-“On the contrary, I was actually doing something to make sure that my wife and kids had something thing to eat.”
+“On the contrary, I was actually doing something to make sure that my wife and kids had ... food to eat."

 The history books are filled with iconic images of America’s struggles against hunger.
 Among the most memorable are the Depression-era photos of men standing in breadlines, huddled in long coats and fedoras, their eyes large with fear.
 An overhead sign reads: “Free Soup.
 Coffee and a Doughnut for the Unemployed.”